Clerk

 Matt’s Note

-For most AI-built apps, the right auth tool is the one that gets you shipping now without boxing you into a cursed rewrite later.
+For most AI-built apps, the right auth tool is not the cleverest one.
+It is the one that lets you ship credible login flows now without creating a cursed rewrite later.

 Matt's Vibe Tiers